beginning of content

 Radiation therapy

-Radiation therapy (radiotherapy) is often used to destroy any breast cancer cells left following a lumpectomy.
-It is sometimes used after a mastectomy, if there is a risk of cancer recurring in the chest area.
+Radiation therapy (radiotherapy) is often used to destroy any breast cancer cells left after a lumpectomy.
+It is sometimes used after a mastectomy if there is a risk of cancer recurring in the chest area.

 Chemotherapy

-Chemotherapy involves using anti-cancer drugs to kill the remaining cancer cells in the body.
+Chemotherapy involves using anti-cancer medicines to kill any remaining cancer cells in the body.
 It may be used before or after surgery or radiation therapy, or together with other treatments.

 Hormone therapy